masterofthepuppets/masterofthepuppets.github.io/about.md

 Aside from the CVEs, I've collected a number of vendor halls-of-fame and security acknowledgements over the years — mostly web bugs (XSS, CSRF, OAuth vulnerabilities and access-control issues) that never warranted a CVE.
-Not a big deal, but part of the record: Facebook, Intel, BlackBerry, SAP Concur, Stellantis, Deutsche Telekom, Hootsuite, ConvertKit, Vyond, HOVER, QNAP and Red Hat.
+Not a big deal, but part of the record: Facebook, PayPal, Optimizely, Buffer, Intel, Vimeo, United Airliens, BlackBerry, SAP Concur, Stellantis, Deutsche Telekom, Hootsuite, ConvertKit, Vyond, HOVER, QNAP and Red Hat.

 Several of the bug-bounty credits are on my